LitExtension Blog

 WordPress homepage

 As you can see, WordPress.org is free to download, but you'll need to manage your own hosting and domain name.
-Meanwhile, WordPress.com is the exact opposite: it takes care of the hosting and domain name for you but comes with some upfront costs.
+Meanwhile, WordPress.com is the exact opposite: it handles hosting and domain names for you but comes with upfront costs.

 By the time of this writing, you can choose from six different WordPress.com plans: